aqzhyi/Sublime-Better-Completion/README.md

 * Compared with `*.sublime-snippet` files:

-  More simpler to build own API completions.
+  Simpler to build own API completions.

 * Compared with `*.sublime-completions` files: